Business Owner Reveals Determination To Return To Work After Lawyers Secure Interim Payment For Rehabilitation

 It comes after the driver involved in the collision pleaded guilty to a charge of driving without due care and attention when they appeared at Bromley Magistrates’ Court.
 The driver received six points on his licence and was fined £394 and ordered to pay court costs of £139.

 A survey of 2,000 GB adults commissioned by Irwin Mitchell also found that cycling rates are set to more than double because of the effects of the Covid-19 pandemic.

 Expert Opinion“The last few months and how life has changed has been incredibly difficult for Darius and his family.
 Before the crash he was very active and independent but is now reliant on others and has yet been able to return to work.

 “While through early access to rehabilitation Darius has made great progress he still faces many challenges ahead to overcome the serious injuries he suffered.

 “We will continue to support Darius and his family so he can make the best recovery possible.
 In the meantime we join him in urging people to take care on the roads.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Serious injury: Darius Kravitz's story